Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 If you are a solo blogger and no other authors are accessing your WordPress dashboard, then it is high time to disable the heartbeat API.

-I know by doing so you will miss the auto-save and post-revision features.
-But you can always write your article in Google Docs and paste the same into your WordPress post editor when it’s done.
+I know you will miss the auto-save and post-revision features if you do so.
+However, you can always write your article in Google Docs and paste it into your WordPress post editor when it’s done.

-You may know that every second’s delay costs you about 40% of the visitor.
+You may know that every second’s delay costs you about 40% of the visitors.
 Do you want to lose those visitors just because of Heartbeat API?

 I believe now you know How to disable heartbeat API in WordPress.
 So go ahead and disable heartbeat API and enjoy a faster-loading website.

 That’s all I have in this article.
 Do you see any other issues which are affecting your website speed?
-If yes, please do write in the comment section and I will try to offer a solution.
+If so, please write in the comment section, and I will try to offer a solution.

 FAQ | Limit Heartbeat API